-Your new model has a non adjustable hanging thermometer located inside the cabinet, mounted on the coil housing cover (see Figure 10).
+Your new model has a non adjustable hanging thermometer located inside the cabinet, mounted on the coil housing cover (see Figure 11A).
 This thermometer is maintenance-free and needs no further calibration.
+If your cabinet has a dial or digital thermometer mounted on the grill, see the "Optional Accessories" section of this manual for additional information.